kagisearch/kagi-docs/docs/kagi/getting-started/faqs.md

 We simply call him ”doggo” for now.
 We have [media assets](https://kagi.com/assets) of him available.

 ## The logo is a "g" which is in the Google ballpark.
-Why not "k"??
+Why not "k"?

-The designer insisted that Kagi logo is "anchored" in the letter "g" and we had to agree.
+Our designer insisted that Kagi logo is "anchored" in the letter "g" and we had to agree.
 Besides, can't let Google own letter "g" too, can we? ;)

 ## What is Kagi Search?